THE SIXTEENTH EVEREST MARATHON

 The Everest Marathon is listed in the Guinness Book of Records as the highest marathon in the world.
 The start line is at Gorak Shep 5184m (17,000 feet), close to Everest Base Camp in Nepal.
 The finish is at the Sherpa town of Namche Bazaar at 3446m (11,300 feet) and the course is a measured 42 km (26.2 miles) over rough mountain trails.
-It is the world''s most spectacular race and has been held fourteen times since 1987.
+It is the world''s most spectacular race and has been held fifteen times every two years since 1987.

 To acclimatise naturally to the high altitude all runners join together for a 26 day holiday in Nepal.
 This holiday combines sightseeing in the capital, Kathmandu, a 15 day trek to the start under medical supervision, ascents of Gokyo Ri (5483m) and Kala Pattar (5623m) for the best views of Everest and one of the most gruelling races in the world.